HenryHeffan/Factor-Revealing-SDP/README.md

 where (i*) corresponds to the hyperparameter of the optimization and can take values in [49, 99], otherwise the result will be infeasible as expected.
 The results will be saved in "./source/log/mathematica" folder with id that will be printed at the end of the execution.

+Instances with n <= 32 require less than 16 GB memory and can be used for checking the validity of the code.

 # Instructions to Read Dual Certificates

 The files in the "./DualCertificates" folder have the form.